elnaramammadova/Attention_is_all_you_need/README.md

         <td>The absence of recurrence in transformer networks facilitates parallel computation.
 This means computations can occur concurrently at every step</td>
     </tr>
 </table>

+<h2>Attention Mechanism<h2>
+Attention Mechanism consists of following parts:
+<h3>1.
+Self-Attention Module<h3>
+Sentence is fed to a computer, and it considers each word as a token t, and each token has a word embedding V with shape [vocub_size, model_dimension].
+But these word embeddings have no context.
+So the idea is to apply some kind of weighing or similarity to obtain final word embedding Y, which has more context than the initial embedding V.

+- first find the weights by multiplying (dot product) the initial embedding of the first word with the embedding of all other words in the sentence.
+- nomralize these weights to have a sum of 1.
+- multiply the normalized weights with the initial embeddings of all the words in the sentence

+All weights will have the context of the first word.
+So when we are multiplying these weights to each word, we are essentially reweighing all the other words towards the first word.
+This is repeated for all words so that each word gets some context from every other word in the sentence.

+Weights are not trained, the order or proximity of the words have no influence on each other.
+Also, the process has no dependency on the length of the sentence, that is, more or fewer words in a sentence do not matter.
+This approach of adding some context to the words in a sentence is known as Self-Attention.

+- Multihead Attention Module
+- Position-Wise Feed-Forward Module